tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 ## Querying for Final result

-Similar to [query](#querying-result), `queryFinal` uses the Id returned by `Started`.
+Similar to @ref[query](#querying-result), `queryFinal` uses the Id returned by `Started`.
 However, in this case rather than returning immediately like `query`, it waits and only returns when the final `SubmitResponse` is sent.
 The `queryFinal` method is useful exclusively with `submit` in the case where some other activity must be done before the actions started by the `submit` complete.

 Type definitions of `queryFinal` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#queryfinal)